Sunday, June 05, 2011

 Then again, not so much.

-Sometimes the message and the medium are just plain bizarre, regardless of context.
-Take, for instance, this church billboard by a dead-end road in Scarborough, Ontario.
+Sometimes the message and the medium don't mix, regardless of context.
 Under the banner of Grace Church Christian Reformed, I read: "Well, it is a whole lot better than shooting each other."

 I suspect the reverend tried to provoke some thought in the face of rising urban violence.
 And by provoking, he may have also wanted to improve the attendance ratings at his church.